 A rainbow over Boyd's Station in Berry, Kentucky, on Sunday, June 2, 2024.
-Project 306.36 is a historical photography archive on rural America, which was started in 2018 by Jack Gruber, and focuses on the community of Harrison County.
+Boyd's Station Project 306.36 is a historical photography archive on rural America started in 2018 by USA Today staff photographer Jack Gruber.

-U.S. Sen. Bernie Sanders (I-VT) and Rep. Alexandria Ocasio-Cortex (D-NY) spoke at the University of Montana during their final stop on their “Fighting Oligarchy” Tour in Missoula, Montana on Wednesday, April 16, 2025.
+U.S. Sen. Bernie Sanders (I-VT) spoke at the University of Montana during a “Fighting Oligarchy” Tour in Missoula, Montana on Wednesday, April 16, 2025.
 About 9,000 people attended the rally, according to event organizers.

 Jojo Becker, 5, explores a coulee with grizzly bear dens in the background outside of Valier, Montana, on Wednesday, May 14, 2025.
 The Becker family have at least five grizzly bear dens on their property.
 They adopted two livestock guardian dogs for deterring the bears after a near miss with one of their kids in 2022.